Michael Hector: Sheffield Wednesday (loan)

 On 31 August 2018, Hector joined Sheffield Wednesday on a season-long loan deal.
-He scored his first goal for the club in a 1-0 win against Preston on 22 December 2018.
+He scored his first goal for the club in a 1–0 win against Preston on 22 December 2018.
 He made 39 appearances for Sheffield Wednesday in all competitions, scoring two goals.
 At the end of the season, he was voted as the club's Player of the Year.

 Fulham

 On 5 September 2019, it was announced that Hector would join Fulham, for an undisclosed fee, in the upcoming January transfer window.
 In an unusual move, he trained with the Fulham team until then.
 This move, combined with the suspension of the season due to the COVID pandemic, resulted in the headline that he effectively played "three pre-seasons" during the 2019–20 season.
-He made his debut in a 2-1 win against Aston Villa in the FA Cup third round on 4 January 2020.
-On 5 August 2020, he started the 2020 EFL Championship play-off final which promoted Fulham back to the Premier League.
+He made his debut in a 2–1 win against Aston Villa in the FA Cup third round on 4 January 2020.
+On 4 August 2020, he started the 2020 EFL Championship play-off final which promoted Fulham back to the Premier League.

-On 12 September 2020, Hector made his Premier League debut in a 3-0 defeat against Arsenal in the opening match of the 2020/21 campaign.
+On 12 September 2020, Hector made his Premier League debut in a 3–0 defeat against Arsenal in the opening match of the 2020–21 campaign.

 Charlton Athletic

 On 31 January 2023, Hector signed for League One club Charlton Athletic on a short-term deal until the end of the season.

+On 29 June 2023, Hector signed a new contract with the club ahead of the 2023–24 season.

+On 3 May 2024, it was confirmed that Hector would leave Charlton Athletic when his contract expired.

+Dagenham & Redbridge

+On 8 March 2025, Hector joined Dagenham & Redbridge on a deal until the end of the season.